 On December 12, 2011, our predecessor-in-interest, HMS Income LLC, entered into a loan agreement with Main Street for a \$7,500,000 senior secured single advance term loan credit facility (the "Main Street Facility").
 On December 12, 2011, HMS Income LLC fully drew the entire committed principal amount under the Main Street Facility in order to acquire from Main Street approximately \$16.5 million of investments utilizing its initial equity investment and proceeds from the Main Street Facility.
 On May 24, 2012, HMS Income LLC entered into a \$15 million senior secured revolving credit facility with Capital One Bank, N.A. (the "Credit Facility"), and immediately borrowed \$7 million under the Credit Facility, which proceeds were used in the repayment in full of the Main Street Facility.
 We succeeded as the borrower under the Credit Facility upon the merger of HMS Income LLC with and into us on May 31, 2012.
-On March 11, 2014, we entered into a \$70 million senior secured credit facility (the "Syndicated Credit Facility") with Capital One as the administrative agent, and other banks as participants in the Facility.
-This Syndicated Credit Facility amended and restated in its entirety the Credit Facility.
+During the year ended December 31, 2014, there were no borrowings made under the Main Street Facility and no amounts were available for borrowing under the Main Street Facility.